dkutelov/crypto-tracker-frontend/README.md

 - handle error/ notifications - client
 - deploy client to Firebase, deploy server to Heroku
 - profile avatar - dropzone and Cloudinary
+- coin detail page more data and styling

 ### Whishlist